Author: Shauree Gaikwad, Third year B.A. LL.B.(Hons.) student at Maharashtra National Law University, Aurangabad.

 Currently under the ICDR Regulations, there is a mandate which restricts post-issue shareholding of individuals or persons acting in concert as 25% of the share capital of the Company.
 This 25% cap on post-issue shareholding has been now done away with, thus allowing the interested promoters of the start-up to continue to retain a larger share of the company.

 7. Reduction of the minimum number of allottees and minimum application size

 The minimum number of allottees has been reduced from 200 to 50 and the minimum application size has now been reduced from INR 10,00,000 to INR 2,00,000.
 This change has been made in order to attract start-ups to list itself on the IGP.

-Even though SEBI aims to give recognition to IGP as a dedicated growth platform for start-ups, it ultimately makes the IGP a temporary arrangement and not a permanent listing platform for start-ups as it its ultimate aim is a migration of start-ups to the main listing boards.
+Even though SEBI aims to give recognition to IGP as a dedicated growth platform for start-ups, it ultimately makes the IGP a temporary arrangement and not a permanent listing platform for start-ups as its ultimate aim is the migration of start-ups to the main listing boards.
 SEBI should rather have made IGP as the main listing board for start-ups so as to maximize IGP’s potential as a self-sufficient platform as well as attract more investors and start-up to the platform.
 When it comes to IGP, SEBI could have taken a cue from the USA which has an independent platform for start-ups such as NASDAQ, which has over 3000 start-ups listed.
-IGP could have been shaped up to be equivalent to NASDAQ and should have been made the main listing platform for start-ups instead of a temporary one.
+IGP could have been shaped up to be equivalent to NASDAQ and should have been made main listing platform for start-ups instead of a temporary one.
 Having said that, acceptance of these proposals by SEBI has been welcomed by investors and start-up community.
 IGP can facilitate the start-ups by providing a timely solution to the funding problems that it currently faces, thus encouraging raising more capital from investors while providing a bankable exit option to early-stage investors.